k8snetworkplumbingwg/multus-cni/examples/README.md

 Primarily in this setup one thing that one should consider are the aspects of the `macvlan-conf.yml`, which is likely specific to the configuration of the node on which this resides.

 ## Passing down device information
 Some CNI plugins require specific device information which maybe pre-allocated by K8s device plugin.
-This could be indicated by providing `k8s.v1.cni.cncf.io/resourceName` annotaton in its network attachment definition CRD.
+This could be indicated by providing `k8s.v1.cni.cncf.io/resourceName` annotation in its network attachment definition CRD.
 The file [`examples/sriov-net.yaml`](./sriov-net.yaml) shows an example on how to define a Network attachment definition with specific device allocation information.
 Multus will get allocated device information and make them available for CNI plugin to work on.

-In this exmaple (shown below), it is expected that an [SRIOV Device Plugin](https://github.com/intel/sriov-network-device-plugin/) making a pool of SRIOV VFs available to the K8s with `intel.com/sriov` as their resourceName.
+In this example (shown below), it is expected that an [SRIOV Device Plugin](https://github.com/intel/sriov-network-device-plugin/) making a pool of SRIOV VFs available to the K8s with `intel.com/sriov` as their resourceName.
 Any device allocated from this resource pool will be passed down by Multus to the [sriov-cni](https://github.com/intel/sriov-cni/tree/dev/k8s-deviceid-model) plugin in `deviceID` field.
 This is up to the sriov-cni plugin to capture this information and work with this specific device information.

 ```yaml
 apiVersion: "k8s.cni.cncf.io/v1"